jtechprojects/cybersecurity-homelab/README.md

 The OptiPlex 9010 runs Proxmox and hosts the majority of the virtual machines used in the lab.

-Virtual machines currently running on this system include:
+Virtual machines hosted on this system include:

 * Windows Server 2022
-* Windows 10
+* Windows 10 domain workstation
 * Ubuntu Server
 * Ubuntu Desktop
 * Metasploitable 2
+* Windows 10 malware-analysis VM
+* REMnux malware-analysis VM

+The malware-analysis VMs use a separate Proxmox-only network with no physical uplink, host IP, pfSense route, or default gateway, keeping that environment isolated from the primary homelab and public Internet.

 Proxmox allows me to manage multiple operating systems from one physical server while learning virtualization, resource allocation, virtual networking, and system administration.